 This vertically oriented logarithmic map spans nearly 20 orders of magnitude, taking us from planet Earth to the edge of the Observable Universe.
 The scheme locates notable astronomical objects of various scales: spacecraft, moons, planets, star systems, nearby galaxies, and notable large-scale structures are some of the objects indicated.

-The scheme aims to provide a concise yet comprehensive representation of a diverse range of astronomical knowledge, incorporating a thoughtfully designed approach to enhance visual clarity and intuitive organization.
+The graphic aims to provide a concise yet comprehensive representation of a diverse range of astronomical knowledge, incorporating visual clarity and intuitive organization.

 [* May 2023 updated]